Vehicle Thermal Management Models and Tools

 The tool's graphical user interface makes it possible for industry partners to quickly determine the impact of thermal load-reduction strategies.
 CoolCalc allows parametric trade-off studies to rapidly evaluate the impact of design factors (such as insulation thickness, material properties, and geometries) on HVAC loads.

-For more information on how to become a CoolCalc partner and access the tool download, please contact Jason Lustbader.
+For more information on how to become a CoolCalc partner and access the tool download, contact Jason Lustbader.

 Vehicle Solar Load Estimator